Every life matters, Buhari assures Nigerians in Russia – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-He therefore promised to stretch government’s reach and capacity to protect all Nigerians, not minding where they live.
+He has therefore promised to stretch government’s reach and capacity in protecting all Nigerians, not minding the distance.

-According to a statement by Senior Special Assistant to the President on Media and Publicity, Garba Shehu, Buhari said: “Our government will protect Nigerians at home, and abroad,” at the gathering of Nigerian students and professionals in Sochi, ahead of the conclusion of his three-day visit to Russia, where he participated in the Russia-Africa Summit, which had about 40 Heads of State and governmentsvin attendance.
+According to a statement by Senior Special Assistant to the President on Media and Publicity, Garba Shehu, Buhari said: “Our government will protect Nigerians at home, and abroad,” at the gathering of students and professionals in Sochi, towards the conclusion of his three-day visit to Russia, where he participated in the Russia-Africa summit, which had about 40 Heads of State and governments.

 President Buhari said the Nigeria Diaspora Commission, headed by Abike Dabiri-Erewa, was established to ensure a forward and backward link for all Nigerians living outside the country by catering for their safety and needs, and providing a platform for many who would like to contribute to the development of the country with their skills, knowledge and resources.